dankamongmen/notcurses/USAGE.md

 ncreels are a complex UI abstraction offered by notcurses, derived from my similar work in [outcurses](https://github.com/dankamongmen/ncreels#ncreels).

-The ncreel is a UI abstraction supported by notcurses in which dynamically-created and -destroyed toplevel entities (referred to as tablets) are arranged as if on a cylinder, allowing for infinite scrolling (infinite scrolling can be disabled, resulting in a rectangle rather than a
+The ncreel is a UI abstraction supported by Notcurses in which dynamically-created and -destroyed toplevel entities (referred to as tablets) are arranged as if on a cylinder, allowing for infinite scrolling (infinite scrolling can be disabled, resulting in a rectangle rather than a